-Throughout the semester we will work on in-class activities.
+Throughout the semester we will work on in-class activities that will require you to research or apply knowledge from what we have learned.
 You will be graded in your participation in these activities.
-If you miss class you need to check the modules on canvas.
-I will post any activity we did there and you will be expected to submit it in an email to me within a week of the class you missed.
-These assignments will be worth 5 points total (equivalent to a week's worth of attendance).
+If you miss class you need to check canvas.
+I will post any activity we did there and you will be expected to submit it within a week of the class you missed.
+These assignments will be worth 5 points total.
+Because you have a week from missing class to complete them there are no extensions